Instream Flow

 LEARN MORE ABOUT THE ISINGLASS RIVER

-The protected instream flow study of the Pemigewasset River will begin in Summer 2023.
-The draft Protected Instream Flow Study Report- Pemigewasset River is estimated to be ready for public review in 2026.
+The protected instream flow study of the Pemigewasset River will begin in Spring 2024.
+The draft Protected Instream Flow Study Report is expected to be ready for public review in 2027.
 After that, the draft Water Management Plan for the Pemigewasset River will be developed.

 Real Time Water Data